Picovoice/cheetah/README.md

 Cheetah is an on-device streaming Speech-to-Text engine.
 Cheetah is:

-* offline and runs locally without an internet connection.
+* offline: runs locally without an Internet connection.
 * highly-accurate [[1]](https://github.com/Picovoice/speech-to-text-benchmark#results).
 * compact and computationally-efficient [[1]](https://github.com/Picovoice/speech-to-text-benchmark#results).
 * cross-platform.
-Linux (x86_64), Mac (x86_64), Windows (x86_64), web browsers, Android, iOS, Raspberry Pi, and Beagle Bone are supported.
+Linux (x86_64), Mac (x86_64), Windows (x86_64), web browsers, Android, iOS, Raspberry Pi, and BeagleBone are supported.
 Linux (x86_64) is available for personal and non-commercial use free of charge.
 Other platforms are only available under the commercial license.
 * customizable.
 Allows adding new words and adapting to different contexts (Available only under the commercial license).